Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Payoff-based Learning algorithm

 \subsubsection{Gradient estimation in one and two-point settings}

 We estimate the unknown gradients using the randomizing sampling technique.
 In particular, we use the Gaussian distribution for sampling inspired by \cite{Thatha,NesterovSpokoiny}.
-Since this distribution has an unbounded support, we need the following assumption on the cost functions' behavior at infinity. \begin{assumption} Each function $J_i(\bx) = O(\exp\{\|\bx\|^{\alpha}\})$ as $\|\bx\|\to\infty$, where $\alpha<2$. \end{assumption}
+Since this distribution has an unbounded support, we need the following assumption on the cost functions' behavior at infinity. \begin{assumption} Each function $J^i(\bx) = O(\exp\{\|\bx\|^{\alpha}\})$ as $\|\bx\|\to\infty$, where $\alpha<2$. \end{assumption}

-Given $\bmu^i(t)$, let player $i$ sample the random vector $\bxi^i(t)$ according to the multidimensional normal distribution $\EuScript N(\bmu^i(t)=(\mu^i_1(t),\ldots,\mu^i_{d}(t))^{\top},\sigma_t)$ with the following density function:
+Given $\bmu^i(t)$, let player $i$ sample the random vector $\bxi^i(t)$ according to the multidimensional normal distribution $\EuScript N(\bmu^i(t)=(\mu^{i,1}(t),\ldots,\mu^{i,d}(t))^{\top},\sigma_t)$ with the following density function:

-According to the algorithm's setting, the cost value at the query point $\bxi(t)=(\bxi^1(t),\ldots,\bxi^N(t))\in \R^{Nd}$, denoted by $J_i(t): =J_i(\bxi(t))$, is revealed to each player $i$.
-In the one-point setting, player $i$ then estimates her local gradient $\frac{\partial J_i}{\partial \bmu^i}$ evaluated at the point of the joint state $\bmu(t)=(\bmu^1(t),\ldots,\bmu^N(t))$ as follows:
+According to the algorithm's setting, the cost value at the query point $\bxi(t)=(\bxi^1(t),\ldots,\bxi^N(t))\in \R^{Nd}$, denoted by $J^i(t): =J^i(\bxi(t))$, is revealed to each player $i$.
+In the one-point setting, player $i$ then estimates her local gradient $\frac{\partial J^i}{\partial \bmu^i}$ evaluated at the point of the joint state $\bmu(t)=(\bmu^1(t),\ldots,\bmu^N(t))$ as follows:

-In the two point setting on the other hand, at each iteration $t$, each player $i$ makes two queries: a query corresponding to playing randomly chosen $\bxi^i(t)$, $i\in[N]$; and another query of the cost function at $\bmu^i(t)$, $i\in[N]$.
-Hence, there is an extra piece of information available to each player, namely the cost function value at the mean (state) vector $\bmu(t)$: $J_i^0(t) = J_i(\bmu(t)) $.
-Then each player uses the following estimation of the local gradient $\frac{\partial J_i}{\partial \bmu^i}$ at the point $\bmu(t)$:
+In the two point setting at each iteration $t$, each player $i$ makes two queries: a query corresponding to playing randomly chosen $\bxi^i(t)$, $i\in[N]$; and another query of the cost function at $\bmu^i(t)$, $i\in[N]$.
+Hence, there is an extra piece of information available to each player, namely the cost function value at the mean (state) vector $\bmu(t)$: ${J^i}^0(t): = J^i(\bmu(t)) $.
+Then each player uses the following estimation of the local gradient $\frac{\partial J^i}{\partial \bmu^i}$ at the point $\bmu(t)$:

+\begin{rem} Observe that the both estimations $\mb^i_j(t)$, $j=1,2$, above can be performed on the feasible set $\Ab$.
+One can set $\mb^i_1(t) = J^i(\Proj_{\Ab}\bxi(t))\frac{{\bxi^i(t)} -\bmu^i(t)}{\sigma^2_t}$ $\mb^i_2(t) = (J^i(\Proj_{\Ab}\bxi(t)) - J^i(\bmu(t))\frac{{\bxi^i(t)} -\bmu^i(t)}{\sigma^2_t}$, using, thus, cost values at feasible actions, namely at the points $\Proj_{\Ab}\bxi(t)$ and $\bmu(t)\in\Ab$.
+However, to guarantee convergence of the algorithm to the Nash equilibrium, an adjust of the updates in~\eqref{eq:alg} is required.
+An extra parameter needs to be introduced to project the $\bmu(t)$'s on a shrunk set and this parameter has to be balanced with both the step size $\gamma_t$ and the variance $\sigma_t$, see \cite{arxivTatKam_Feb2022} for details of this analysis in the case of monotone games, and \cite{flaxman2005online} for similar consideration in zeroth-order online optimization.
+Lastly, note that without feasible queries, the approach can be thought of as offline learning rather than online approach. \end{rem}